raspberrypilearning/sense-hat-data-logger/en/step_4.md

   - Add a header row to the start of the file
   - Periodically write a batch of data out to the file

-- Start by learning how to write list data to a CSV file in Python.
+Start by first learning how to write list data to a CSV file in Python, you'll take care of the header later.

 [[[generic-python-writing-csv]]]